HomeDev GuideAPI Reference

 Describes how to set up a development environment in Optimizely Content Management System.

-Optimizely Content Management System (CMS) is installed with templates through Visual Studio or via the dotnet command-line interface tool, providing everything you need to get a website up and running and to get started developing.
+Optimizely Content Management System (CMS) is installed with templates through Visual Studio or the dotnet command-line interface tool, providing everything you need to get a website up and running and start developing.

 📘